JulianIsLost5/minescript-scripts/lib_inv/README.md

 - **is_slot_empty(slot: int, container: bool = False) -> bool**

   Checks if a slot is empty.
   *returns:* `True` if empty, `False` otherwise.

 - **get_empty_slots(container: bool = False) -> list[int] | None**

   Finds all empty slots in the inventory or container.
   *returns:* A list of empty slot indices, or `None` if no screen is open.

 - **get_item_at_slot(slot: int, container: bool = False) -> ItemStack | None**

   Gets the item at a given slot.
   *returns:* The `ItemStack` at the slot, or `None` if unavailable.

+- **get_durability_of_slot(slot: int, container: bool = False) -> int:**

+  Get the durability of an item at a given slot.
+  *returns:* Integer of durabilty.

+- **get_durability_of_item(item_stack: ItemStack) -> int:**

+  Get the durability of an item at a given slot.
+  *returns:* Integer of durabilty.

 - **find_item(item_id: str, container: bool = False) -> int | None**

   Finds the first slot index containing the given item.
   *returns:* The slot index if found, otherwise `None`.
   > Extended on Minescript Plus

 - **count_item(item_id: str, container: bool = False) -> int | None**

   Counts the total number of a specific item.
   *returns:* The total count of the item, or `None` if no screen is open.
   > Extended on Minescript Plus

 - **has_item(item_id: str, amount: int = 1, container: bool = False) -> bool:**

   Returns if the container at least holds the given amount of the item.
   *returns:* `True` if there are at least the amount of items, `False` otherwise.

 - **is_inventory_full() -> bool**

   Checks if the player inventory is completely full.
   *returns:** `True` if full, `False` otherwise.

 - **check_for_space(item_id: str, count: int) -> bool**

   Checks if there is enough space in the inventory for a given item stack.
   *returns:** `True` if it can fit, `False` otherwise.

 ---